modelleicher/FS19_realManualTransmission/README.md

 # Whats the future for this Mod, what are the plans?
+UPDATE!
+The basics are all working.
+The clutch is still not how I wanted it to be (sorry to all of you that stall their engines a lot..
+Thats not how its supposed to be I know).
+Currently I'm working on fixing the last few Multiplayer Bugs, overall the script is Multiplayer-Ready now, but it is still a big glitchy sometimes.

+-- original Text
 Well..
 The initial goal was to get a manual analog clutch and gears working in FS19.
 That is working, altough I am still not happy with the clutch.
 So for right now, the next thing to add is Multiplayer support.
 After that, we'll see.
 I was thinking of a "fully automatic" version, e.g. it shifts for you and all, but thats almost an entire script on its own if it should shift like a real driver would shift.
 There is also the addition of automatic gearboxes like some of the modern tractors have.
 Or maybe better simulation of CVT transmissions..
 Issue though is, that I never have driven any modern tractor, thus I don't really know how the transmissions feel and operate.
 So I'm not sure if I have enough knowledge to tackle that.